muireall/github.io/content/progress.md

 - People need to demarcate their community from others

 ##### This is good, actually
+- We already have [far more art than we can apprehend](https://www.gwern.net/Culture-is-not-about-Esthetics), so we're free not to worry so much about what's new
+- We already have more great art than we can appreciate, so we're free to instrumentalize new art
-- Sometimes, it's good or neutral that we don't elevate individuals or individual works
+- Sometimes, it's good that we don't elevate individuals or individual works
 - Sometimes, it's good that winner takes all, since only the best matters
 - It's good that credit is shared
-- It's good to make room beside "the work" for things like representation and personal character
+- It's good to make room beside "the work" for things like representation and personal character, particularly when value over replacement on "pure merit" is small in a crowded world
 - It's good to let the market decide
-- We already have [far more art than we can apprehend](https://www.gwern.net/Culture-is-not-about-Esthetics), so let's not worry so much about what's new

 I'm most interested at the moment in my fragment of a bullet under *It is the way of things*: "There's no cultural mechanism that would bring the right obscurities to your attention."
 Well, why shouldn't there be?

 ## Our culture does not elevate excellence in a scalable way

-Acclaim for people, discoveries, and cultural artifacts doesn't keep up in quantity or quality with the growth of our cultural base.
+Acclaimed people, discoveries, and cultural artifacts don't keep up in quantity or quality with the growth of our cultural base.
 The best are not elevated to proportional heights, and the merely excellent are everywhere among us.

 This is not quite a restatement of the original concern that progress is slowing down.
 It sets aside slowed growth of the "cultural base" and refocuses on matters of attention, recognition, and acclaim, in some amorphous sense.
 It preempts "everything is fine, and the question is asked in ignorance" and positions ignorance as central to the problem.
 Global information networks have fallen short of their promise.
 Great art, discoveries, and human potential already languish in very ordinary situations; before we worry about producing more, we ask how we can build a culture that realizes its full richness.